How Can an eCommerce App Design Influence User Psychology?

 To highlight the middle option, you can place a banner with “best selling” just to make the option stand out visually.
 This way, the user behaviour is gently influenced.

 The role of designers in almost everything they undertake is crucial.
 Creating an eCommerce app design that resonates with users’ emotions can influence their behaviour.

-Understanding the users’ experience and perception will ultimately yield a great advantage as people respond strongly to relevant messaging and based on their interests, behaviours, and values.
-This can ultimately lead to an increase in sales, putting eCommerce businesses on an upward growth trajectory.
+Understanding the users’ experiences and perceptions will ultimately yield a great advantage as people respond strongly to relevant messaging based on their interests, behaviours, and values.
+This can ultimately lead to increased sales, putting eCommerce businesses on an upward growth trajectory.

-Author Bio: I am Bhavmeet Kaur, a digital business consultant having experience of 5+ years and helping you to start an online business or startup firm through complete analysis and strategy of the various business modules and up-trending technologies.
+Author Bio: I am Bhavmeet Kaur, a digital business consultant with experience of 5+ years and helping you start an online business or startup firm through complete analysis and strategy of the various business modules and up-trending technologies.